MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 - If Copilot Pro is disabled, all policy settings in this section won't be available to configure.

-- If Edge can't identify if Copilot Pro is enabled for your organization, the default policy settings for this section will pertain and won't be available to configure.
+- If it can't be identified that Copilot Pro is enabled for your organization, the default policy settings for this section will pertain and won't be available to configure.

 ##### Manage settings for other AI features